berrym/simple_extract/README.md

     * Added logging
 * 0.2.5
     * New control switch --force_download bypasses should_fetch_url() check
+* 0.2.6
+    * Fixed a crash when fetching an url and content length is invalid
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.